RetroReversing/retroReversing/categories/misc/Books.md

 ## Notable Series
 We have a separate post on the excellent "Game Programming Starter Kit" series.
 It was a very successful way to provide professional PC development software along with industry-standard books to amateur developers.
 It even included Visual Studio and, later on, some other software such as Dark Basic.

+{% include link-to-other-post.html post="/GameProgrammingStarterKit" description="For more information about the Game Programming Starter Kit series check out this post." %}

 ---

 ## Published in 1976